RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

       titleId: M365_TITLE_ID # Required.
 The ID of M365 title.
       appId: M365_APP_ID # Required.
 The app ID of M365 title.
 ```

+## Input Validation Rules
+The action requires specific input parameters which must be defined within a `with` object.
+Below are the required inputs and their validation rules:

+### Required Inputs
+- **appPackagePath (string):** Path to the Teams app package.
+This should be a valid file path to the Teams app package ZIP file.
+  - _Examples:_
+    ```yaml
+    with:
+      appPackagePath: "./path/to/teams/app/package.zip"
+    ```
+## Output Specification
+On successful execution, the action outputs specific values stored in environment variables defined within the `writeToEnvironmentFile` object.
+The keys represent the output names, and the values correspond to the environment variable names.

+### Required Outputs
+- **titleId:** The ID of the M365 title.
+- **appId:** The App ID of the M365 title.

+  - _Examples:_
+    ```yaml
+    writeToEnvironmentFile:
+      titleId: "M365_TITLE_ID"
+      appId: "M365_APP_ID"
+    ```
+## Potential Errors and Troubleshooting
+When executing the `teamsApp/extendToM365` action, various errors can occur.
+Below is a list of potential errors, their causes, and possible solutions:

+### InvalidActionInputError
+- **Reason:** One or more inputs are invalid or missing.
+- **Solution:** Ensure that the `appPackagePath` is correctly specified and is a string.
+Verify that all required environment variable names (titleId, appId) in `writeToEnvironmentFile` are specified.

+### FileNotFoundError
+- **Reason:** The file specified in `appPackagePath` does not exist.
+- **Solution:** Check the file path provided and ensure that the file exists.

+### UserError
+- **Reason:** Issues such as invalid input data or access problems could trigger this error.
+- **Solution:** Validate the input data, ensure proper permissions and tokens are available.

+### SystemError
+- **Reason:** System related issues like network problems or internal errors.
+- **Solution:** Retry the action, checking for system logs and connectivity issues.

+### PackageServiceError
+- **Reason:** Related issues from the side-loading service, e.g., HTTP 400 due to invalid input or service misconfiguration.
+- **Solution:** Verify the side-loading service endpoint and ensure the input package ZIP file is valid.

 # file/createOrUpdateEnvironmentFile
 ## Overview